baseboxorg/community-node/sr_application/application.md

 Because the Tron Virtual Machine acts like a gigantic symmetric multiprocessor cluster, we do not need one gigantic server instance, instead we will be building a cluster of server instances each with a specific task.

-Each server cluster Instance will provide 196 Cores / 1 TB RAM for the Tron Virtual Machine
+Each server cluster Instance will provide 196 Cores / 1 TB RAM for the Tron Virtual Machine:
 1x GATEWAY NODE $960 each | 16 Core / 300 GB
 2x TRUSTED NODE $160 each | 8 Core / 32 GB
 5x WORKER NODE $960 each  | 32 Core / 192 GB